Characters: Friendship Is Magic: The Princesses

 - Vertebrate with Extra Limbs: Being an alicorn.

-- Victory Is Boring: In "Three's a Crowd", she admits to Twilight that she's a little bored with her safe life as the Crystal Princess (she's even fallen out of practice flying).
+- Victory Is Boring: In "Three's a Crowd", she admits to Twilight that she's a little bored with her safe life as the Crystal Princess (she's even fallen out of practice flying even more notable since she was originally a pegasus).
 It seems she's developed a taste for adventure.

 - White Mage: Cadance removed Chrysalis' brainwashing from Shining Armor, restored his vitality, and then boosted the power of his shield spell, all of which are hallmarks of the White Mage archetype.
 Can also create a "Magic Health Bubble" that prevents illness to anyone inside.
 Also, her offensive abilities are nothing to sneeze at.